andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

   - Data key caching:
     - When you encrypt or decrypt data, the AWS Encryption SDK looks for a matching data key in the cache
     - Data key caching is an optional feature of the AWS Encryption SDK that you should use cautiously
+  - You can perform the following key management functions in AWS KMS:
+    - Create symmetric and asymmetric keys where the key material is only ever used within the service
+    - Create symmetric keys where the key material is generated and used within a custom key store under your control.
+    - Import your own symmetric key for use within the service.
+    - Create both symmetric and asymmetric data key pairs for local use within your applications.
+    - Define which IAM users and roles can manage keys.
+    - Define which IAM users and roles can use keys to encrypt and decrypt data.
+    - Choose to have keys that were generated by the service to be automatically rotated on an annual basis.
+    - Temporarily disable keys so they cannot be used by anyone.
+    - Re-enable disabled keys.
+    - Schedule the deletion of keys that you no longer use.
+    - Audit the use of keys by inspecting logs in AWS CloudTrail.

 - CLI: Your default region is us-east-1.
 You want to execute a command to stop an EC2 instance in the us-east-2 region.
 You have permissions already:
   - Correct: Use the --region parameter -> otherwise the default region is used